AustralianSynchrotron/ophyd/doc/source/device-overview.rst

                               (provisional)
  ===========================  ========================================================

-:class:`Device` also has two class-level attributes to control the default contents of :attr:`read_attrs` and :attr:`configuration_attrs`.
+:class:`~device.Device` also has two class-level attributes to control the default contents of :attr:`read_attrs` and :attr:`configuration_attrs`.

  ====================================  ========================================================